bowen-upenn/PersonaMem/README.md

     python prepare_qa.py --model gpt-4o --action qa --data therapy_persona0_sample0 --time next_year --verbose

-#### To generate Q&As for all available data files
+#### To generate Q&As for a batch of data files

-    python prepare_qa.py --model gpt-4o --action batch_qa --verbose
+Specify the data files you want to process in [./scripts/run_all_prepare_qa.sh](./scripts/run_all_prepare_qa.sh) and run the following command.

+    bash scripts/run_all_prepare_qa.sh

+Similarly, the most common reason for generation failures is syntax errors in JSON formats, and we will output the data paths of all failed samples.
+You can copy these paths into [./scripts/rerun_prepare_qa.sh](./scripts/rerun_prepare_qa.sh) and run the following command to process the failed samples again.

+    bash scripts/rerun_prepare_qa.sh

 ## To test block concatenations for enabling long context windows